Gigaspaces/xap-openspaces/tools/maven/maven-openspaces-plugin/src/main/resources/pu-templates/basic-1.4/readme.txt

 * mvn package: Compile and package the project.
 * mvn os:run-standalone: Runs a packaged application (from the jars).
 * mvn os:deploy: Deploys the project onto the Service Grid.
+* mvn os:undeploy: Removes the project from the Service Grid.

   In order to build the example, a simple "mvn compile" executed from the root of the project will compile all the different modules.